On this page:

 • planned essential maintenance works

-• (rarely) to help balance supply and demand during the peak period.
+• on rare occasions, to help balance supply and demand during the peak period.

 During extreme weather conditions and on Total Fire Ban days, the risk of localised power outages increases.